 What causes the Setup of a Disorganized-Disoriented Attachment Style?

-The common signs of a disorganized-disoriented attachment style in children are:
+Some common signs of a disorganized-disoriented attachment style in children are:

 - They are most likely attention seekers